buffkatarina/SGBusArrival/readme.md

 1. only build database periodically
 2. Maps
 3. Searching with bus stop name
-4. favourites - remove records from home fragment
-5. On click listener from bus routes to bus timings
+4. On click listener from bus routes to bus timings

 # DONE: